noeltakacs/javafx-quadratic-equations/README.md

 <h1 align="center">Quadratic equation calculator</h1>

 ## 🤔 What is this?
 <strong> Are you struggling to solve quadratic equations or visualize their graphs?
 Look no further! <br> Quadratic equation calculator, built in JavaFX, is here to simplify your mathematical journey.
 This tool calculates the roots of both linear and quadratic equations and provides graphical visualizations in seconds.
-Whether you are a student, teacher, or mathematics enthusiast, this intuitive tool will quickly become your go-to resource for understanding quadratic equations like never before </strong>.
+Whether you are a student, teacher, or mathematics enthusiast, this intuitive tool will quickly become your go-to resource for understanding quadratic equations like never before. </strong>

 <table>
   <tr>